21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 18. Banana

 You’ve definitely heard that bananas are one of the healthiest fruits around — likely because they’re so well-known for being high in potassium.
-And that’s true: there’s no better food to reach for when you find yourself cramping up in the middle of a workout.
+And that’s true: potassium supports muscle and nerve function, making them a convenient pre- or post-workout choice.
 But are bananas healthy beyond that?

-Bananas are also rich in both fiber and carbs, a balance that’ll give you energy without spiking your blood sugar.
-All of those benefits conspire to make the humble banana an absolutely ideal pre- or post-workout food.
-Pair them with some of the best natural peanut butter, and you also have a balanced and healthy snack for kids and adults alike.
+Budget friendly and widely available, they belong among the healthiest cheap foods.
+Pair them with some of the best natural peanut butter and you also have a balanced and healthy snack for kids and adults alike.

 Bananas Nutritional Info (per 1 medium 118-gram fruit)